50 Rockefeller Plaza: Description

 50 Rockefeller Plaza is located on the west side of Rockefeller Plaza between 50th and 51st Streets.
-The only building in the Center built to the outer limits of its lot line, the 15-story building took its shape from Associated Press's need for a single, undivided, loft-like newsroom as large as the lot could accommodate—namely, a 200 by 187 ft blocky structure with no setbacks.
+The only building in the Center built to the outer limits of its lot line, the 15-story building took its shape from the Associated Press's need for a single, undivided, loft-like newsroom as large as the lot could accommodate—namely, a 200 by 187 ft blocky structure with no setbacks.
 At one point, 4,000,000 ft of transmission wire were embedded in conduits on the building's fourth floor.
 The complex's truck ramp descends under the building from 50th Street, while the rear of the building is located next to the Radio City Music Hall.
 The building also contained the Guild Theater, a 450-seat newsreel theater, from 1938 to 1999.

 Isamu Noguchi's 10 ST stainless steel panel, News, is located above the building's entrance.
 His work, which depicts the various forms of communications used by journalists in the 1930s, honors the different occupations in the news industry.
 It is one of Noguchi's last abstract works as well as the only stainless steel work he ever commissioned.